norcams/docs-enduser/docs/manage-volumes.rst

 There are different volume types, including

 * **mass-storage-default**: Storage backed by spinning hard drives, available to everybody and is the default type.
+Reported by users to be too slow for container runtimes (Docker, containerd) and PostgreSQL workloads that require consistent low-latency I/O.
+  Consider **mass-storage-ssd** or the OS drive for such workloads.
 * **rbd**: Legacy storage backed by spinning hard drives.
 * **mass-storage-ssd**: Fast storage backed by solid state drives.
   This volume type is only available after access has been granted by